 When you’re ready, return to downtown Calistoga and contemplate another indulgence, perhaps a non-traditional spin on the mud bath.
 Mount View Hotel & Spa offers its Signature Grape Seed Mud Wrap with mud enriched in vitamins and antioxidants and blended with crushed grape seeds from Napa Valley wineries.
 A light exfoliation is followed by a warm application of grape seed rose-hip mud before you’re wrapped with warm towels and blankets.
 While wrapped, enjoy a gentle scalp or foot massage while the mud soothes and detoxifies your skin.
 Alternatively, an experience of a Mudslide at Solage, An Auberge Resort, consists of painting yourself with mud and rinsing off in a private outdoor shower.
 Another treatment of interest is to get down and dirty with a “Perfectly Muddled” experience at MoonAcre Spa & Baths with its mix-your-own-mud bar.

 After a full day of wine and wellness, you’ll want a relaxing and low-key dinner at a cozy spot such as Amaro Italian Kitchen.
 This new kid on the block serves Italian cuisine in a laid back setting and offers an extensive wine list with a focus on local and Italian varietals as well as a large selection of Amaro, the Italian liqueur.

 Start your morning in a zen mode and walk the river rock labyrinth near Indian Springs Resort & Spa as the sun is rising.
 Bring this meditative and reflective mood with you into the rest of your day.
 Continue on to a leisurely brunch at Lovina, a lovely restaurant with a most notable outdoor patio, perfect for lingering conversations and mimosas.

 End your stay with a little wine tasting at Laura Michael Wines, a boutique winery owned by husband and wife team, Laura and Michael Swanton.
-Sip award-winning estate zinfandel, as well as a light rosé while basking in the Calistoga sunshine and surrounded by a rose garden in full bloom.
+Sip award-winning estate zinfandel and a light rosé while basking in the Calistoga sunshine and surrounded by a rose garden in full bloom.